Aavtic/pyrev/README.md

-## Usage

-usage: server.py [-h] [--ip IP] [--port PORT] [--cafile CAFILE]
-                 [--private-key PRIVATE_KEY]

-Reverse Shell Server

-options:
-  -h, --help            show this help message and exit --ip IP               IP address to host the reverse shell server.
-If not
-                        specified will use address 0.0.0.0.
-  --port PORT           PORT to listen on.
-  --cafile CAFILE       The CA Certificate file for the server Caution: If not
-                        given ./cert.pem will be used as default assuming it exists
-  --private-key PRIVATE_KEY
-                        The Private Key for the server.
-If not mentioned ./private.key file will be used assuming it exists.

-usage: client.py [-h] --ip IP [--port PORT] [--cafile CAFILE]

-Reverse Shell Client

-options:
-  -h, --help       show this help message and exit --ip IP          IP Address of the server to connect to --port PORT      PORT to listen on. if not specified port 8081 will be used --cafile CAFILE  The Certificate file of the server.
-If not specified
-                   ./cert.pem will be used assuming it exists.

 ## Setup

 To setup the enviornment for the server/client. we need to generate the CA certificate (for both client and server) and private keys (for the server).